Skip to main content

 Grüner Veltliner

-Austria's signature white wine grape, producing crisp, peppery wines with citrus notes.
-Dominant in Wachau, Kamptal, and Weinviertel regions.
-Pairs perfectly with Wiener Schnitzel.
+Austria's signature white grape, making crisp wines with a peppery edge and citrus notes.
+It dominates the Wachau, Kamptal, and Weinviertel.
+A natural match for Wiener Schnitzel.

 wine11-13%